Board and Manager

 José Luis Riechmann

-ICREA Research Professor at the Centre for Research on Agricultural Genomics (Academic group)
+ICREA Research Professor at CRAG (Academic group)

 It is an honor to serve on the Board of Plant ETP, and to help the Platform advance the shared interests of the academic and industrial sectors in agriculture and plant biology research.
 This is more needed than ever in the EU framework, if we are to successfully transition to a more sustainable agriculture and to maintain the prominence of the agri-food sector in Europe.